The Bakeries Locals Love in San Miguel de Allende

 Sterling Dickinson #3, San Antonio

-Panina has built a loyal following for its sourdough bread and bagels — still something of a rarity in San Miguel.
-Like Buonforno, this is a place where the best items don’t last all day.
-It’s also a small space, and finding a table if you want to eat in can be a challenge.
+Panina has built a loyal following for its sourdough breads and bagels — still something of a rarity in San Miguel.
+In addition to its baked goods, Panina also offers baking classes for those interested in learning the craft of sourdough and artisanal bread making.
+Like Buonforno, this is a place where the best items don’t last all day, and regulars know it’s worth arriving early if you have something specific in mind.
+The café itself is small and often busy, so finding a table can sometimes be a challenge, but that lively atmosphere is part of the charm.

 Panio